yyu1230/High-School/README.md

 # Miscellaneous
-Interesting side projects that don't belong to my other repositories.
+My interesting side projects that don't belong to any other repositories.